 Downtown Revitalization Plan

 Dr. Mahato’s CPLN 7200 Urban Design Studio developed three Urban Design Plans –A City of New Beginnings, Renewing the Heart of Phenix City, and Paving the Way for a Vibrant and Active Futurefocusingon the redevelopment of Downtown Phenix City.
 The area falls between Railroad St.to the north, Dillingham St.to the south, Broad St.to the west, and Chattahoochee River to the east.
 The studio followed a 6-step process of exploring the issues in the area and proposed strategies and plans to address those.
 The students started by SENSINGthe studied site by using various tools to observe, map, and document the essential characters of the place.
 Next, in the SYNTHESIZING and ANALYZING phase, the students collected data to identify the crucial issues of the area and THEORIZING the goals and objectives of the project.
 Finally, in the MAKING phase, they developed implementation strategies and master plans and presented them to the community through writings, sketches, and oral presentations in the COMMUNICATING phase.
 The students worked in three teams and developed individual plan proposals addressing connectivity, activity, economic development, riverfront development, and event-based development.

-Mark Aniadaga, Charles Jones and Benjamin McGarr were awarded the Distinguished Leadership Award by the Alabama Chapter of the American Planning Association for a Planning Student Team for their work titled ‘Renewing the Heart of Phenix City.’
+Mark Aniadaga, Charles Jones & Benjamin McGarr were awarded the Distinguished Leadership Award for a Planning Student Team by the Alabama Chapter of the American Planning Association for their project ‘Renewing the Heart of Phenix City’

 13th Street Corridor Plan